Floer theory and flips: Getting back together

-The proof is an application of a quantitative version of the implicit function theorem.
-The steps are: construction of an approximation solution; construction of an approximate inverse to the linearized operator; quadratic estimates; application of the contraction mapping principle.
-We assume for simplicity that $X[k_\pm] = \P(N_\pm \oplus \C)$.
-We think of any curve in $X[k_\pm]$ as a curve with cylindrical ends in $\R \times Z$ where $Z$ is the circle-fibered coisotropic with base $Y$.
+\begin{proof} As for other gluing theorems in pseudoholomorphic curves the proof is an application of a quantitative version of the implicit function theorem for Banach manifolds.
+The steps are: construction of an approximation solution; construction of an approximate inverse to the linearized operator; quadratic estimates; application of the contraction mapping principle, and surjectivity of the gluing construction.
+We describe the proof of this gluing result in the following simple case: Let $C$ be a broken curve with two sublevels $C_+,C_-$.
+A standard gluing procedure creates, for any small {\em gluing parameter} $\delta \in \C$, a curve $C^\delta$ obtained by removing small disks $U_\pm$ around the node in the surface part $w \in S \subset C$ and gluing using a map given in local coordinates by $z \mapsto \delta/z$.
+That is, $C^\delta$ is obtained by replacing $S$ with $S^\delta - (U_+ - U_-)/ (z \sim \delta/z)$ and leaving the tree part the same.